1. What are you looking for in applicants?

 - We receive a very large number of applications each year and can only interview the most promising applicants

 - Our strongest applicants will be invited to an Interview Weekend during which they can meet all of our faculty and students, and tour our facilities.

-We’re happy to answer your questions about the program or your application by phone or e-mail; please call or write us:
+We’re happy to answer your questions about the program or your application by phone or e-mail.